Texzcorp/Dinhosored/README.md

 # Dinhosored
-Bhop script to be supa supa fast in dishonored speedruns
+Bhop script to be supa supa fast in dishonored speedruns with an UI